 Understanding the Console Display

-While the treadmill is in use, the console will display pace, calories burned, time (elapsed or countdown), distance traveled, pulse (when receiving a signal), speed, incline, program name, number of laps completed, and segment time.
+The console will display pace, calories burned, time (elapsed or countdown), distance traveled, pulse, speed, incline, program name, number of laps completed, and segment time.
 There is also a speed and incline profile graph that lets you see how hard you have worked and how challenging the upcoming segments will be.

 This treadmill has a built in heart rate monitoring system.
 Grasping the hand pulse sensors on the stationary handlebars will initiate the heart rate measurement (this may take a few seconds).
-Using the included chest strap-style heart rate monitor will also show on the console display whenever the heart rate monitor is receiving a signal.
 Click here to learn more about heart rate features.

 - The console display will automatically turn off (sleep mode) after 30 minutes of inactivity (no key operations).
 The treadmill will draw very little current in display mode (about as much as your TV when it is turned off).